ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

       This removes the entire custom fields section, not just individual fields.

-      Use :literal:`delete` to remove specific custom fields, or :literal:`delete\_block=true` to remove all custom fields at once.
+      Use :emphasis:`delete` to remove specific custom fields, or :emphasis:`delete\_block=true` to remove all custom fields at once.

-      This option is only valid when :literal:`operation=update`\ ; it is ignored for all other values of operation, including :literal:`operation=create`.
+      This option is only valid when :emphasis:`state=update`\ ; it is ignored for all other values of state, including :emphasis:`state=create`.

-      This option is mutually exclusive with :literal:`add` and :literal:`delete`.
+      This option is mutually exclusive with :emphasis:`add` and :emphasis:`delete`.

       | **required**: False
       | **type**: bool